 My kids love ramen.
 They love soup and the love all the noodles they can get in their soup bowl.
-My husband was the first to introduce ramen to them.
-And yes, it was the instant totally bad for you ramen bricks and sodium laden soup broth.
+And yes, it was the instant totally bad for you ramen bricks and sodium laden soup broth that they first fell in love with.

-The base of this pork ramen broth is pork bone broth.
-If you do not have or cannot find pork broth, you can substitute with chicken or vegetable stock.
+- Broth: The base of this pork ramen broth is my pork bone broth, usually leftover from making pulled pork.
+If you do not have pork broth, you can substitute with chicken or vegetable stock.
 The higher quality of the stock you use, the better tasting ramen broth you will have.

 If you really want to make this a spicy ramen, feel free to add more chile paste to your soup.
 Listed below are some of our favorite ramen toppings.
 Whatever toppings you do use, keep them cut thin so the hot broth will soften them.